-The employment laws that apply to an organization are based on the number of employees, states where they have employees, whether or not business is done with the government and which benefit plans are offered.
+The employment laws that apply to an organization are based on the number of employees, states where they have employees, whether or not a business is done with the government and which benefit plans are offered.

-The following compliance checkup questions and analysis will help you understand if you have areas of concern.
+The following employer compliance checkup questions and analysis will help you understand if you have areas of concern.

 Reviewing all employment practices function by function is the best method to uncover missing practices or violations.
 Having a comprehensive professional review done by an independent organization is recommended to ensure you are not missing something important.

-- Recruitment, Selection & Staffing – Do your recruitment ads, job applications, interview questions and selection practices inadvertently obtain information on candidate’s age, sex, religion, race, national origin, color, genetics or sexual preference?
+- Recruitment, Selection & Staffing – Do your recruitment ads, job applications, interview questions and selection practices inadvertently obtain information on a candidate’s age, sex, religion, race, national origin, color, genetics or sexual preference?
 Is there intentional or unintentional bias or discrimination in your hiring practices?
-Are all communications, questions and selection practices job related?
+Are all communications, questions and selection practices job-related?
 Do you and others involved in candidate selection save the necessary information to defend hiring decisions?

 - Compliance in Staffing – Do you keep resumes, applications and interview notes for at least 6 months?
 Are all supervisors involved in interviewing and selection trained to ask the right questions, avoid the wrong ones and make decisions absent of illegal discrimination?

-- Wage & Hour – Do you collect and track hours for all nonexempt employees?
+- Compliance in Salary – Wage & Hour – Do you collect and track hours for all nonexempt employees?
 Do you pay overtime for work hours in excess of 40 hours per week?
-Do you meet state specific requirements for minimum wage and overtime?
+Do you meet state-specific requirements for minimum wage and overtime?
 Do you pay for required training time, unauthorized work time, prep time & travel time?
-If bonuses are paid, do you calculate overtime based on total average wage?
+If bonuses are paid, do you calculate overtime based on the total average wage?
 Are exempt employees paid a regular set wage?
 Do you pay exempt employees for the entire day for any day where they work any time?
 Do you meet state lunch and break requirements?
 Do you have written authorization for all payroll deductions?
 If you employ minors under the age of 18, do you meet special work hours, breaks and job restriction requirements?

-· Employee Files & Posting Requirements
+Compliance in Employment Files & Posting Requirements

 Do you keep employee files and information restricted and secured?
 Do files keep confidential information separate from supervisor accessible information?
 Do you display all required state and federal workplace posters?